Dreamers of the Day FAQs

-Walter Thompson, in western suit, trilby had, much larger man on camel
+- Walter Thompson, in western suit, trilby hat, much larger man on camel

 * In reality, nobody knows who the two women standing at the left of the photo are, so I decided that they were Lady Cox and Agnes.
 All the rest of the people are correctly identified.
 Readers sometimes mistake Clementine Churchill for Lawrence because she was wearing a driving duster and a headscarf and looks like the 1962 poster for the movie, Lawrence of Arabia!